 Game after game, I asked if it was my turn to pitch.
 Game after game, Coach Dennis gave the same answer.
 “Not yet, maybe later.”
 Our team only had nine players, and some games, only seven players showed up and we had to borrow from the other team.
 I never did understand how Coach Dennis picked pitchers, only that everyone was supposed to have a chance to play every position.
 My turn to pitch finally came at the end of the season.

 “Ready to pitch an inning?”

 “Okay.
 Just take it easy.
 Don’t try to throw too hard.”

 I trotted to the mound and took my warmup pitches.
 Just some easy tosses to the catcher.
-The coach said don’t throw too hard.
+Coach Dennis said don’t throw too hard.

 I wound up.

 My teammates went into their chant.
 “Hey batter batter batter, hey batter batter batter.”

 The ball bounced in front of the plate.

 “Ball.”
 Barely audible.
 The ump yawned.
 He took off his facemask and cleaned his glasses.
 Parents in the bleachers behind the plate talked to each other.
 The opposing coaches chuckled.
 My infielders made little designs in the dirt with their feet and looked down.
 The outfielders shifted on their legs.